42 Best Apps for Learning Mandarin Chinese in 2026

 The best part is that Ninchanese has an organized, easy-to-follow curriculum that lets students study up to HSK 6.

-HSK Online is the most popular program for practicing Chinese proficiency test.
+HSK Online is the most popular program for practicing the Chinese proficiency test.

 It provides a wealth of practice changes as mock and genuine exam papers, encouraging you to systematically enhance your listening, reading, writing, and vocabulary.

 The app uses artificial intelligence (AI) and other algorithms to analyze your progress.
-It makes daily errors, tailoring your study sessions to help you develop in your weak areas.
+It makes daily errors and tailors your study sessions to help you develop in your weak areas.

-They provide full explanations of mistakes in terms of feedback.
+They provide full explanations of mistakes through feedback.
 It covers all levels, from HSK 1 to HSK 6.

 Mandarin learning apps

 Du Chinese is a Mandarin-learning software that focuses on reading Chinese.
-It offers information to beginners, intermediates, and expert students.
+It provides information for beginners, intermediates, and experts.

 The user interface is straightforward.
-You’ll be able to jump directly into reading information that corresponds to your level of competence.
+You can jump directly into reading information at your current level of competence.

-With easy word lookup, complete translation, unlimited lessons, and professional audios, Du Chinese is one of the best apps to dive into reading the Chinese language.
+With easy word lookup, complete translation, unlimited lessons, and professional audio, Du Chinese is one of the best apps for learning and reading Chinese.

-There is a well-balanced combination of fascinating and valuable courses and activities that you may try out.
+There is a well-balanced selection of fascinating and valuable courses and activities you can try.

-Language Drops app allows you to select the words you want to focus on and personalize your learning experience.
+The Language Drops app lets you select the words you want to focus on and personalize your learning experience.

-Price: Monthly cost is US$13.00 and US$69.99 yearly.
-They have lifetime service for a one-time purchase at US$159.99.
-You can also start with a 7-day free plan before going through the paywall.
+Price: The monthly cost is US$13.00, and the yearly fee is US$69.99.
+They offer lifetime service for a one-time purchase of US$159.99.
+You can also start with a 7-day free trial before hitting the paywall.

 HiNative is a question-and-answer (Q&A) software that pairs language students with native speakers.
 This Chinese app will answer your inquiries about languages, nations, and cultures.

-Learning the language from local speakers may provide tremendous insight into natural conversational practices and fluency.
-Although sometimes, it lacks organized and book-based courses.
+Learning the language from local speakers can provide tremendous insight into natural conversational practices and fluency, though it may lack the structure of organized, book-based courses.

 Busuu is a user-friendly and popular app for learning Chinese.
 The Mandarin lessons are organized and efficient.

-It has plenty of prominent features to offer.
-E.g., a well-customized study plan, conversations, AI-based grammar review, social community, and many activities and lessons to enhance your Chinese learning.
+It offers numerous features, including a well-customized study plan, conversations, an AI-based grammar review, a social community, and a range of activities and lessons to enhance your Chinese learning.

 Chinese language apps for android